 Cosgrove has many Public Footpaths allowing you to take in the peace and quiet, nature and wildlife our countryside provides.

 Use these Village walks pages to determine footpaths and routes in our Parish, places of interest and where to find shelter or enjoy food & drink, in one of our village pubs.

 There are no Rights to Roam in the area, so when venturing into the countryside you are requested to keep to bridleways and footpaths, keep dogs under control, pick up after your dog and dispose of responsibly.
 Dog and Litter Bins are provided around the village and are emptied weekly at peak periods.

 Dog walkers must make every effort to pick up after their dog in the open countryside.
 Not only is it unpleasant for walkers to tread in, it may be extremely dangerous to grazing cattle.
 A decease known as Neosporosis is caused when infected dogs or foxes release infective oocysts in their faeces.
 Cattle are infected when consuming feed or water that is contaminated with oocysts from an infected dog.
 This is known to be the cause of over 20% of abortions in UK cattle and results in infected cattle being destroyed.

-Risk of transmission is reduced by encouraging dog walkers to clean up after their dog, especially on public rights of way over grazing land.
+Risk of transmission is reduced when dog walkers clean up after their dog and dispose of it responsibly.

 General walking information:

 Always follow the country code, keep dogs under control, especially near farm animals and leave gates as you find them.
 On bridleways, expect to meet cycles and horses.

 There is limited parking in Cosgrove, so please be considerate to residents by not blocking driveways, footpaths or field gates.